DPDK/dpdk/doc/guides/nics/mlx5.rst

 - Host shaper:

-  - Support BlueField series NIC from BlueField 2.
+  - Support BlueField series NIC from BlueField-2.
   - When configuring host shaper with MLX5_HOST_SHAPER_FLAG_AVAIL_THRESH_TRIGGERED flag set, only rates 0 and 100Mbps are supported.